S.Korea's GDP growth at 11-year high in 2021 as exports boom | Business

 Growth in annual terms in the fourth quarter was at 4.1%, also beating a median forecast of 3.7% in the poll.
 The BOK on Jan.
 14 raised its benchmark interest rate to pre-pandemic levels and signalled it may tighten further as growth and inflationary pressures remain strong.

-Capital investment declined 0.6% on-quarter following a 2.4% drop in the preceding three months.
+The service sector grew 1.3% in the fourth quarter, stronger than the third quarter but slower than the second.
+Capital investment declined 0.6% on-quarter, following a 2.4% drop in the preceding three months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)